Bios

 Summer Guest Editor 2020

 Lena Chen is an artist and activist examining labor, intimacy, and trauma.
 In 2018, she founded the expressive arts initiative Heal Her, which has worked with artists, therapists, and survivors of sexual violence to convene trauma-informed storytelling circles in seven countries.
 She has been an invited speaker at Oxford, Yale, Stanford, Columbia, SXSW, and re:publica; featured in international media (including The New York Times, CNN, The Independent, VICE); and funded by the Puffin Foundation and the Burning Man Global Arts Fund.
-Chen received a B.A. in sociology from Harvard University, and is currently pursuing her MFA at the Carnegie Mellon University’s School of Art.
+Chen received a B.A. in sociology from Harvard University and an MFA from Carnegie Mellon University’s School of Art.

 zsofia_kollar